Izenda7Series/docs/known_issues.rst

      - 15743
      - In Key join value when user uses Home/End key in text field the value changes to -number
    * - Defect
-     - 17469
-     - In MVC integration example kit can not delete a tenant
-   * - Defect
      - 17103
      - In MVC integration example kit User must select tenant 2 times to change selected tenant in settings level dropdown
    * - Defect